Upjohn Author ORCID Identifier

 **Published Version**

-Long-Term Unemployment and Reemployment Policies, edited by Laurie J. Bassi, Stephen A. Woodbury.
+In Long-Term Unemployment and Reemployment Policies, Laurie J. Bassi and Stephen A. Woodbury, eds.
 Series: Research in Employment Policy, v.2.
-Stamford, Conn.: Emerald Publishing, 2000, pp. 141-184
+Stamford, CT: Emerald Publishing, 2000, pp. 141-184

 DOI